How to build a doggy den

 - Keep windows and curtains closed, and leave the radio or TV playing as this will help to mask the sound of fireworks.

 - Make sure before the fireworks start, you close the blankets over to muffle out any scary noises.

 - The den should be solely for your dog– however lovely and cosy it is, don’t be tempted to let anyone, including children, in.
 If you need your dog, call them out first or make a distraction that brings them out themselves (e.g. food!)

 - If you have more than one dog, they should each have their own den.
 They may choose to share their den but keep an eye to make sure both dogs are happy with this!

 - Help teach your children that this is a safe space for the dog by getting them involved in the building of den.
 They could create a label for the den or even write rules for it.
 E.g. Buddy’s Den Do Not Disturb!

 - When building the den, think about where best in the house to place it.
 Choose a place that isn’t busy where your dog is not going to be disturbed.

-- Keep the den away from any hazards like plug sockets or trailing wires and make sure it is accessible, so they don’t need to jump or climb in.
+- Keep the den away from any hazards like plug sockets or trailing wires and make sure it's accessible, so they don’t need to jump or climb in.

-- To make your den inviting to your dog, use things that already have a familiar scent to the dog – their favourite cushion or blanket for example.
+To make the den inviting to your dog, use things with a familiar scent – their favourite cushion or blanket for example.

 - Don’t be tempted to use the top of the den as a table for anything solid that might scare or harm the dog if knocked off.